GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 --- abstract

-This document defines a new DNS resource record (RR) used to advertise addresses for Automatic Multicast Tunneling (AMT) relays capable of receiving multicast traffic from the owner of the RR.
-The new AMTRELAY RR makes possible a source-specific method for AMT gateways to discover appropriate AMT relays, in order to ingest traffic for source-specific multicast channels into multicast-capable receiving networks when no multicast connectivity is directly available between the sending and receiving networks.
+This document updates RFC 7450 (AMT) by extending the relay discovery process to use a new DNS resource record for source-specific AMT relay discovery when joining source-specific multicast channels.
+A multicast sender configures a reverse IP DNS zone with the new AMTRELAY RR (defined in this document) to advertise a set of relays that can receive and forward multicast traffic from that sender inside a unicast AMT tunnel, in order to transit non-multicast-capable network segments.

 --- middle